-This study marks the fourth analysis of the LPFA, its activity, and its impact.
-Figure 1 depicts the trend in LPFA bond issuances from 1974 through 2013, as well as being divided into four periods reflecting the four studies: 1974-1998, 1999-2003, 2004-2009 and 2010-2013.
-The study highlights 40 years of activity in Louisiana as well as noting the past four years.
-In order to put the period into context, it is useful to explore how the LPFA has interacted with the state's economy over time.
-From 1974-1998, the LPFA issued over \$13 billion in bonds, or about \$22.8 billion in 2013 dollars (approximately \$524 million per annum over this 25 years time period in nominal dollars or approximately \$912 million per annum over this period in 2013 dollars).
-However, it is noteworthy that the five years from 1983-1987 accounted for over 65% of the lending over the entire twenty-five year period.
+This study marks the third analysis of the LPFA, its activity, and its impact1.
+Figure 1 depicts the trend in LPFA bond issuances from 1974 through 2009, but it is divided into three periods reflecting the three studies: 1974-1998, 1999-2003, and 2004-2009.
+This study focuses mainly upon the past six years, but in order to put the period into context, it is useful to explore how the LPFA has interacted with the state's economy over time.

+From 1974 to 1998, the LPFA issued over \$13 billion in bonds, or about \$23.9 billion in 2009 dollars (approximately \$524 million per annum over this 25-year time period in nominal dollars or approximately \$955 million per annum over this period in 2009 dollars)2.
+However, it is noteworthy that the five years from 1983-1987 accounted for over 65 percent of the lending over the entire 25-year period.
 The Louisiana economy was marred in a major economic downturn during the 1980s and the state's private financial institutions were struggling to maintain themselves.
 LPFA's financial services became essential to providing support and rejuvenation for the Louisiana economy.
 The LPFA, working with the state in 1987, rescued the Unemployment Insurance Trust Fund and initiated a recovery of the unemployment trust fund that is today one of the healthiest unemployment trust funds in the nation.
-Another important spike of almost \$1.7 billion in 2013 dollars occurred in 1992, a product of a Louisiana economy and state government that was just beginning its full recovery from the 1980s downturn.
-This spike, however, paled in comparison to the \$3.4 billion (in 2013 dollars) that LPFA bond issuances averaged from 1985 through 1987.

-The following period, from 1999-2003, the LPFA issued about \$2.3 billion of bonds in nominal dollars or just over \$2.9 billion in 2013 dollars, or approximately \$460 million per year in nominal dollars and approximately \$588 million per annum (2013 dollars), roughly half of that spent in the previous period.
-The period, 2004 to 2009, saw nearly \$5.4 billion of bonds issued in nominal dollars or approximately \$1.074 billion per year and \$6.6 billion in bonds issued in 2013 dollars or just over \$1.1 billion dollars per year.
-From 2010 to 2013 the LFPA issued \$2.394 billion in bonds or approximately \$\$598 million per year, all in nominal terms.
-In 2013 dollars the LPFA issued \$2.467 billion in bonds or approximately \$617 million per year.
+Another important spike occurred in the early nineties, a product of a Louisiana economy and state government that was just beginning its full recovery from the 1980s downturn.
+During the following period, 1999 to 2003, the LPFA issued about \$2.3 billion of bonds in nominal dollars or just over \$2.8 billion in 2009 dollars, or approximately \$460 million per year in nominal dollars and approximately \$560 million per annum (2009 dollars),roughly half of that spent in the previous period.
+The most recent period, 2004 to 2009, saw nearly \$5.95 billion in bonds issued in nominal dollars or approximately \$991 million per year and \$6.2 billion in bonds issued in 2009 dollars, or over \$1.0 billion dollars per year.